-- (a) Dog must race for at least 12 months before its first recorded measurement; - (b) Dog must be micro chipped prior to its first measurement (random checks may take place at competitions); - (b) The form must be presented to the Judge before the dog is measured; - (c) The form is considered complete when a dog has received the same measurement three (3) times by three (3) different Judges.
+- (c()The Height Card form must be presented to the Judge before the dog is measured; - (d) The form is considered complete when a dog has received the same measurement three (3) times by three (3) different Judges.
 Only one height card measurement may be attained per competition.
-The measuring Judge must be an approved AFA Judge, but not necessarily officiating at the competition; - (c) The microchip number must have been verified at least once;
+Where the dog has to be measured a second time at a competition, the measure recorded on the form shall be the second measure.
+The measuring Judge must be an approved AFA Judge, but not necessarily officiating at the competition; - (b) The microchip number must have been verified at least once; - (e) When the application form is completed, it must be forwarded to the AFA with an application fee (refer to Appendix F Schedule of Fees).
+The form will be verified and a height card issued;

-- (d) When the application form is completed, it must be forwarded to the AFA with an application fee (refer to Appendix F Schedule of Fees).
-The form will be verified and a height card issued; - (e) The height card must be presented at each competition, otherwise the dog is subject to normal measuring requirements; - (f) Height cards issued by the AFA will be good for the life of the dog.
+- (f) The height card must be presented at each competition, otherwise the dog is subject to normal measuring requirements; - (g) Height cards issued by the AFA will be good for the life of the dog, subject to 6.5.
 Once a height card has been issued, additional cards for the same dog may not be applied for.
 Lost height cards can be replaced with an identical card (refer to Appendix F Schedule of Fees).

-Section 6.3 - Running Heights at Competition
+Section 6.3 - Running Heights at Competition (ON TRIAL CHANGES - JUNE, 2017)

 - (a) A Height Card must be present at a Competition in order to be taken into account at that Competition.
-Otherwise the dog shall be deemed not to have a height card for that Competition. - (b) Where a Height Card is present for the designated Height Dog for a heat, the team shall run at the height specified on the Height Card. - (c) A Height Card that is present at a Competition may not be challenged at that competition. - (d) Timesheets - (i) Teams entering a competition shall fill out the running height for any dog less than 14" in the entry form. - (ii) The Competition Organiser shall enter the height in the time sheets. - (iii) Dogs that have not yet been measured may have "NM" (Not Measured) in the entry form and should be measured prior to the Competition. - (iv) Any dog that does not have a height marked on the time sheet shall be deemed to be a 14" dog. - (v) Heights may be written onto time sheets at any time during a Competition. - (vi) Changes to timesheets shall be countersigned by an officiating Judge or AFA Representative. - (e) Timekeepers who observe that a team is running a height different to the height indicated by the team's time sheet shall bring it to the Judge's attention as soon as possible.
+Otherwise the dog shall be deemed not to have a height card for that Competition. - (a) Where a Height Card is present for the designated Height Dog for a heat, the team shall run at the height specified on the Height Card. - (b) A Height Card that is present at a Competition may not be challenged at that competition. - (b) Timesheets - (i) Teams entering a competition shall fill out in the entry form the running height for any dog less than 14" that could be a height dog for that team. in the entry form. - (ii) The Competition Organiser shall enter the height in the time sheets. - (iii) Dogs that have not yet been measured may have "NM" (Not Measured) in the entry form and should be measured prior to the Competition. - (iii) Any dog that is to be used as a height dog MUST have a height marked on the timesheet. does not have a height marked on the time sheet shall be deemed to be a 14" dog. - (iv) Heights may be written onto time sheets at any time during a Competition. - (iv) Changes to timesheets shall be countersigned by an officiating Judge or AFA Representative. - (c) Timekeepers who observe that a team is running a height different to the height indicated by the team's time sheet shall bring it to the Judge's attention as soon as possible.

-Section 6.4 - Challenge to a Teams Running Height
+Section 6.4 - Challenge to a Teams Running Height (ON TRIAL CHANGES - JUNE, 2017)